weaviate/weaviate-io/developers/weaviate/model-providers/weaviate-embeddings/index.md

 ---

-:::info Access to Weaviate Embeddings during technical preview Weaviate Embeddings is currently in free technical preview.
+:::info Access to Weaviate Embeddings during technical preview Weaviate Embeddings is currently in free technical preview for Weaviate Cloud Serverless users.

 To try out Weaviate Embeddings at this time, please [contact us](/embeddings) to request access.
 :::